dednesidi/int/README.md

 he/him >> other pronouns; i don't really care if you misgender me, but i do prefer he/him.

-c + h freely, i don't mind. but i might not respond or ignore you, my social skills are rather poor. please forgive me if that happens, thank you.
+c + h freely, i don't mind. but i might not respond or talk to you, my social skills are rather poor. please forgive me if that happens.

 crowding overwhelms me, i might stop noticing messages entirely. if that happens, i apologize sincerely, please repeat via whisper after it gets less crowded.

-do not ask for personal information unless we're friends. i am not looking for roleplay (unless stated otherwise) and relationships, please don't approach me if that is your only goal.
+do not ask for personal information unless we're friends. i am not looking for roleplay (unless stated otherwise) and relationships, please don't approach me if that's what you want.